Quintusnz/Math-Dash/Docs/curriculum-linear-issues.md

-# Math Dash – Curriculum Alignment: Linear Work Breakdown
+# Ready Steady Math – Curriculum Alignment: Linear Work Breakdown

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

 This document contains the issues to be created in Linear for the Curriculum Alignment feature implementation.